-Sub-letting is where you rent out your house because you are going to be away for a short time.
+Sub-letting is where you rent out your house to someone else because you are going to be away for a short time.
 For example if you get a temporary job away from home it can be better to have someone living in your house looking after it.
 However, you will continue to be responsible for the tenancy during your absence.
+You have the right to sub-let your home provided the eligibility criteria are met and you have the prior written consent of the Association.
+If you want to sub-let all or part of your tenancy, you must have been the tenant of the house for the 12 months immediately before you apply for written permission to sub-let your home.

 Before you can sub-let, you must get our permission.
 You must write and tell us: